cloudmesh/cloudmesh-cmd5-kubernetes/README.rst

 	node1                      : ok=18   changed=16   unreachable=0    failed=0

-	Time Taken for running the Spam Detection application:342.945085049 seconds Cluster xxxx created and Kubernetes is running on cluster.
+	Time Taken for running the Spam Detection application:342.945085049 seconds

 The above command runs the spam detection application on the kubernetes cluster and outputs the file which has the timings taken by various algorithms for spam detection.
 Its then fetches the output from the virtual cluster to the local machine and saves it at ~/cloudmesh.kubernetes/ansiblescript/output directory